tplisson/pyez-jinja2/README.md

 Done.

-# 3. Jinja2 Script reading a YAML file
+# 3. Jinja2 Script reading YAML files
 Writing variables within the script means you need to update the script for every variable change.
 Instead you can store the variables in a separate file written in YAML format which is easy to read/update and much cleaner.
 It's also a good idea to write your jinja2 template in a separate file while we're at it.